sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 #### Linear Contrast/Steering Vectors

 If we have a contrast dataset $(x^+, x^-)$ for a feature or behavior, we can use the contrast activations to get a $direction$ in a given layer's activation space that represents the concept.
-This can also be used to steer models toward or away from it, as is shown in RepE (cite).
+This can also be used to steer models toward or away from it, as is shown in Representation Engineering <d-cite key="zou2023representationengineeringtopdownapproach"></d-cite>.

-One can also extract linear *function vectors* in the activation space by eliciting in-context learning. (https://arxiv.org/pdf/2310.15213)
+One can also extract linear *function vectors* in the activation space by eliciting in-context learning <d-cite key="todd2024functionvectorslargelanguage"></d-cite>.

 #### Sparse Autoencoders (SAEs) and Variants

-SAEs have been found to be a very scalable method to extract linear representations for a lot of features by learning a sparse reconstruction of a model's activations (https://arxiv.org/pdf/2309.08600).
+SAEs have been found to be a very scalable method to extract linear representations for a lot of features by learning a sparse reconstruction of a model's activations <d-cite key="cunningham2023sparseautoencodershighlyinterpretable"></d-cite>.
 There have been several recent  advancements on SAEs in terms of both methodology and scaling.

 #### Unsupervised Steering Vectors

-[This work](https://www.lesswrong.com/posts/ioPnHKFyy4Cw2Gr2x/mechanistically-eliciting-latent-behaviors-in-language-1) uses an unsupervised method to elicit latent behavior from a language model by finding directions in a layer's activations that cause a maximum change in the activations of a future layer.
+This work <d-cite key="mack2024melbo"></d-cite> uses an unsupervised method to elicit latent behavior from a language model by finding directions in a layer's activations that cause a maximum change in the activations of a future layer.

 #### Non-linear Features

-While several important concepts are found to have linear representation latents (possibly due to the highly linear structure of the model's architecture), not all features in a language model are represented linearly, as shown by (https://arxiv.org/abs/2405.14860).
+While several important concepts are found to have linear representation latents (possibly due to the highly linear structure of the model's architecture), not all features in a language model are represented linearly, as shown here <d-cite key="engels2024languagemodelfeatureslinear"></d-cite>.

 ### Future Work